Patty Dann: Early life and education

 After graduating high school, Dann enrolled at Bennington College, but left after her freshman year, transferring to the University of Oregon, where she earned a Bachelor of Arts degree in art history.
-While attending the University of Oregon, Dann studied under writer Ralph Salisbury, whom she later cited as a major influence on her writing.
+While attending the University of Oregon, she studied under writer Ralph Salisbury, whom she later cited as a major influence on her writing.
 She subsequently earned an MFA in writing at Columbia University, where she submitted an early draft of Mermaids, a coming-of-age novel about a teenage girl in the 1960s, as her master's thesis.

-Dann has published four novels: The Wright Sister (a historical novel about the Wright Brothers' sister Katharine Wright), Mermaids, Starfish and Sweet & Crazy.
+Dann has published four novels: The Wright Sister (a historical novel about the Wright Brothers' sister Katharine Wright), Mermaids, Starfish, and Sweet & Crazy.
 Her work has been translated into French, German, Italian, Portuguese, Dutch, Chinese, Korean and Japanese.

 Mermaids was made into a movie, starring Cher, Winona Ryder and Christina Ricci.

-The Butterfly Hours was chosen as one of the “Best Books for Writers” by Poets & Writers Magazine.
+The Butterfly Hours was chosen as one of the "Best Books for Writers" by Poets & Writers Magazine.
 The Goldfish Went on Vacation: A Memoir of Loss received a Foreword Indie Gold Award for Family & Relationships.

-Dann’s articles have appeared in The New York Times, Boston Globe, Chicago Tribune, Philadelphia Inquirer, Christian Science Monitor, O Magazine, The Oregon Quarterly, Redbook, More, Forbes Woman, Poets & Writers Magazine as well as "The Writers’ Handbook Dirt: The Quirks, Habits and Passions of Keeping House" and "This I Believe: On Motherhood.”
+Dann's articles have appeared in The New York Times, Boston Globe, Chicago Tribune, Philadelphia Inquirer, Christian Science Monitor, O Magazine, Oregon Quarterly, Redbook, More, Forbes Woman, Poets & Writers Magazine, The Writers' Handbook Dirt: The Quirks, Habits and Passions of Keeping House, and This I Believe: On Motherhood.

-She has taught at the Fairfield County Writers’ Studio and the West Side YMCA in NYC.
+She has taught at the Sarah Lawrence Writing Institute, the Fairfield County Writers' Studio and the West Side YMCA in NYC.

 Dann is married to journalist Michael Hill, and has one son and two stepsons.